balena-io/docs/pages/learn/deploy/offline-updates.md

 $ uuid=<UUID OF YOUR DEVICE>
 ```

-With `balena device register`, devices can be preregistered to a balenaCloud application involving a simple call with a unique identifier for the device.
+With [`balena device register`][balena-device-register], devices can be preregistered to a balenaCloud application involving a simple call with a unique identifier for the device.
 You can read more about the full process of pre-registering a device in the [balena-cli advanced masterclass][balena-cli advanced masterclass].
 This step can be skipped if a pre-existing device is needed to be updated.

 ```bash
 $ balena device register ${app_slug} --uuid ${uuid}